ptantsidis/E-commerce/README.md

   Express.js API, MySql2, Sequelize and Postman.

   ## Description
-  Backend structure securing sensitive data.
+  $

   ## Usage
   Using ORM and securing sensitive data this application data to the database.
-MVC structuring and CRUD post routes.
+MVC structuring and CRUD post routes

   ## Start